Tian8du/SSC-Codes/README.md

 ## 📢 Related Publication

-This repository is associated with our paper:
+This repository is associated with my paper:

 **“Spatially-informed interpolation for reconstructing lake area time series using semantic neighborhood correlation”**
 published in *Scientific Reports* (Springer Nature), 2025.